Learn how to start journaling daily so you can be more mindful and intentional about your goals. Follow these tips to finally learn to write daily.

 Not only that but when you’re creating a new habit, tracking can ensure that you’re consistently following that habit.

 11. Stop Trying to Make Your Journal Sound Good!

 This is a huge one.
 Your journal is not the place to write beautiful prose.
 Your journal is a place just to write whatever.
 If you want to make something sound or look good, you can make your bullet journal pretty, write blog posts, or just write something else.

 Don’t check your grammar or edit your work.
 You need to try not to censor as you write.

-If you have to hide your journal, it will be a little harder to keep it in a place where you will remember to use it.
-If this is your situation, I recommend putting some other thing that will be a reminder of your intention to journal.
+If this is your situation, I recommend putting some other thing in place that will be a reminder of your intention to journal.
 For example, you could tape a quote to the wall that serves as a signal for you to remember to journal, or maybe something like a pen on your pillow.

 - Have some structure